needle-mirror/com.unity.xr.arfoundation/Documentation~/migration-guide-3.md

 ### Adapting an existing project

 The breaking change here is mostly behavioral.
 In previous versions, face tracking tended to trump other features, so enabling face tracking would give you a 3dof user-facing camera experience.
-Now, you must be explicit, and the default mode is 6 dof, world-facing.
+Now, you must be explicit, and the default mode is 6 DOF, world-facing.
 This means previous apps which used face tracking might not work the same as they did before.
 In addition to enabling face tracking, you might also need to specify the camera and tracking mode to achieve the same result.
 Note that there is a "don't care" mode, which means tracking will not be a consideration when choosing the configuration.

 In AR Foundation 4, the `ARCameraManager` (a component on a Camera in your scene) controls which hardware camera is requested, and the `ARSession` component controls which tracking mode is requested.
 There is also a new scripting API for these modes.